turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_log_group.md

   kms_key_id is null;
 ```

-### List of cloudwatch log groups whose retention period is less than 7 days
+### List of log groups whose retention period is less than 7 days

 ```sql
 select